 I was first licensed in March 2004 as KB1LCS.
 I upgraded to General and received a vanity callsign W8DEC in June 2009.

-In Scouting, I joined Troop 68 in Painesville, Ohio in 1990.
-I have been on Trading Post B staff at the 1997 BSA National Jamboree, staff for 1997 / 1998 Camp Stigwandish summer camp, and been to Florida Sea Base.
-I am a Brotherhood member of the Order of the Arrow.
+In Scouting, I joined Troop 68 in Painesville, Ohio in1990.
+I was on Trading Post B staff at the 1997 BSA National Jamboree, summer camp staff in 1997 and 1998 at Camp Stigwandish in the Greater Western Reserve Council, and been to Florida Sea Base.
+I currently serve as a Unit Commissioner for three scouting units.
+I am a Brotherhood member of the Order of the Arrow and currently serve as the Lodge Medic in the Wapashuwi Lodge #56.
 I have also served as Assistant Scoutmaster and Cubmaster.

 I deployed to Hattiesburg, MS and Bay St Louis, MS with Portsmouth, VA ARES to support amateur radio communications for Hurricane Katrina on September 11, 2005.

-My portable base station (go-box) consists of an IC-7000 and Kenwood TM-V7A as well as another Tigertronics Signalink USB.
+My portable base station (go-box) consists of an IC-7000 and IC-2720H as well as another Tigertronics Signalink USB.
 I have used this station for the Field Day, Ohio QSO Party, and Ohio State Parks on the Air.
-My mobile station is W8DEC-9 using a Kenwood TM-D710A and an AVMAP G6.
+My mobile station is a Kenwood TM-D710GA.
 I also have a Kenwood TK-630H that I use for 6M FM, a Jetstream JT220M for 220 MHz FM, and a Motorola M1225 for UHF 440 MHz FM.

 My all-time favorite aspect of the hobby is participating in public service events.
 They give me the opportunity to put my radio equipment to the test and help keep my skills honed.
-I volunteered for the 2005 Marine Corps Marathon in Washington, DC.
-I have volunteered for over 50 different public service events throughout 5 ARRL Sections.
+I have volunteered for over 50 different public service events throughout 5 ARRL Sections including the 2005 Marine Corps Marathon in Washington, DC.

 The photo below is from the 2012 American Cancer Society Pan Ohio Hope Ride (POHR).
-POHR is a 328 mile bicycle ride spanning 12 counties from Cleveland to Cincinnati in 4 days.
+POHR is a 328 mile bicycle ride consisting of over 500 cyclists who will travel through 12 counties on Ohio from Cleveland to Cincinnati in 4 days.
 Contact me if you're interested in volunteering.
 It's an awesome adventure!
 Check out www.panohiohoperide.org for details about the event.

 Alright, here is my brag sheet: